-Generally, ice helps fresh injuries.
-When your body is injured, the damaged tissue becomes inflamed which can manifest in pain, swelling, or redness.
-This is your body’s natural and immediate response to defend itself.
-Unfortunately, the pain may not be the most pleasant experience.
+Generally, ice is used to help fresh injuries.
+When your body is injured, the damaged tissue becomes inflamed.
+This can cause pain, swelling, or redness.

 How it Works

 Ice numbs the injury.
-The cold narrows blood vessels and slows down blood flow that builds up in the affected area.
-This controls inflammation and swelling and relieves—but doesn’t treat— pain.
+The cold narrows blood vessels and slows down blood flow.
+This can reduce fluid buildup in the affected area.

-- ice towel (dampened towel, sealed in plastic and placed in the freezer for about 15 minutes)
+- an ice towel—a damp towel that has been sealed in plastic and placed in the freezer for about 15 minutes

-- Apply immediately after injury or intense high-impact exercise
+- Apply cold immediately after injury or intense, high-impact exercise.